vsch/flexmark-java/README.md

 If you have a commercial application and don't want to write the extension(s) yourself or want to reduce the time and effort of implementing extensions and integrating flexmark-java, feel free to contact me.
-I am available on a consulting/contracting basis, [All about me].
+I am available on a consulting/contracting basis.

 ### Markdown Processor Emulation